fabioCollini/vagrant/README.md

 The machine you'll create it's a Xubuntu Trusty (14.04) 32 bit.

+### Xubuntu Android Developer

+This machine will have installed:
+* JDK 7
+* ADT Bundle 22
+* Chrome Browser

 ### Xubuntu Java Developer

 This machine will have installed: